HOME

 The problem: A friend comes to you with a family heirloom and wants it repaired.
 What do you do?

 If you are our fellow Guild member, Chip Webster, you know the answer.
-If you’re not Chip Webster (and only one person is), then tune-in to Chip’s presentation on repairing “Grandma’s Table” at our September 21st monthly meeting.
+If you’page1image329361056re not Chip Webster (and only one person is), then tune-in to Chip’s presentation on repairing “Grandma’s Table” at our September 21st monthly meeting.

 Chip has been building and restoring furniture in Portland for 15 years.
 After moving to Portland from the Atlanta GA area, he started Furniture and Finishes, his furniture restoration company.